No. 8 TCU rallies again to beat No. 17 K-State for B12 lead

 The Frogs, with new coach Sonny Dykes, have won four consecutive games over ranked opponents.
 Three in a row was already a first in school history, which they accomplished a week earlier at home by overcoming a 17-point deficit to beat then-No. 8 Oklahoma State in double overtime.

+Duggan’s 55-yard strike to Quentin Johnston late in the third quarter put the Horned Frogs (7-0, 4-0 Big 12) ahead to stay.
+That was their third consecutive TD drive.

-Kansas State (5-2, 3-1) had jumped out to a 28-10 lead when Will Howard threw for two touchdowns and ran for another after taking over for banged-up quarterback Adrian Martinez on its second drive.
+Kansas State (5-2, 3-1) jumped ahead 28-10 when Will Howard threw for two touchdowns and ran for another after taking over for banged-up quarterback Adrian Martinez on its second drive.
 Deuce Vaughn’s 47-yard run for his first touchdown in five games capped the fourth consecutive TD drive for the K-State.

+“Proud of Will Howard.
+I thought he played a good football game,” K-State coach Chris Klieman said of the third-year quarterback who hadn’t played since Martinez transferred from Nebraska and didn’t take any first-team snaps this week in practice.

-Miller scored on a 2-yard run on fourth-and-1 on the opening drive of the second half to get TCU within 28-24.
-After Kansas State missed a field goal attempt, the Frogs needed only four plays before Duggan’s long TD to Johnston.
-Rubley was stopped short on fourth-and-1 early in the fourth quarter, setting up a drive that ended with a 9-yard scoring run by Miller.
+Miller scored on a 2-yard run on fourth-and-1 on the opening drive of the second half to get TCU within 28-24, after Jared Wiley’s 4-yard TD catch that ended a 91-yard drive just before halftime.
+Miller scored a 9-yard TD in the fourth quarter.

-TCU led 7-0 after a 65-yard catch-and-run touchdown by Derius Davis on its first drive.
+“Having two games that back to back where you kind of come back against really good opponents, against well-coached teams, and just keep keep clawing back and find a way to win … It shows a lot about this team,” said Duggan, who also had a 65-yard catch-and-run touchdown by Derius Davis on TCU’s first drive.

-Martinez was among several Wildcats players that got dinged up in their last game two weeks ago at Iowa State.
-He was good to start and had a 19-yard keeper on the first play against TCU, but was in the locker room for an undisclosed issue before they had the ball again and Howard got his first game action this season.
+Several Wildcats players that got dinged up in their last game two weeks ago at Iowa State.
+Martinez was good to start and had a 19-yard keeper on the first play, but was in the locker room for an undisclosed issue before they had the ball again.

-Howard started 10 of his 15 games the past two seasons before Martinez transferred from Nebraska.

 THE TAKEAWAY

 Kansas State: The Wildcats had won three in a row since a 21-7 home loss Sept.
 17 to Tulane, a team that this week got ranked for the first time since 1998.
 The open date apparently wasn’t enough to heal up the lingering issues for Martinez and the other players.
-Vaughn, who missed the final few minutes of the 10-9 win at Iowa State after getting leg-whipped, went to the locker room during the first half at TCU, though he did return and had some nifty runs.
+Vaughn, who missed the end of the 10-9 win at Iowa State after getting leg-whipped, went to the locker room during the first half at TCU, but returned and had some nifty runs.

 POLL IMPLICATIONS